ktorio/ktor-documentation/topics/data-conversion.md

 You can extend this service to handle additional types by installing and configuring the `%plugin_name%` plugin.

-If you are using the [Locations plugin](locations.md) and want to support custom types in the `Location` class parameters, you can utilise the `%plugin_name%` plugin to handle those types.
+If you are using the [Locations plugin](locations.md) and want to support custom types in the `Location` class parameters, you can utilize the `%plugin_name%` plugin to handle those types.

 > Note that the `Locations` plugin is experimental and will be removed in the future.
 For type-safe routing, we suggest
 > to use the [Resources](type-safe-routing.md) plugin instead,